pravega/bookkeeper-operator/README.md

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](doc/development.md#installation-on-google-kubernetes-engine).

-Use Helm to quickly deploy a Bookkeeper operator with the release name `pravega-bk`.
+Use Helm to quickly deploy a Bookkeeper operator with the release name `bookkeeper-operator`.

 ```
-$ helm install charts/bookkeeper-operator --name pr
+$ helm install bookkeeper-operator charts/bookkeeper-operator
 ```

 Verify that the Bookkeeper Operator is running.